Can I Get a Loan to Build a Church? Financing Guide

 Begin your capital campaign 12-18 months before seeking construction financing.
 This timeline allows for proper campaign planning, congregational education, and pledge documentation that impresses lenders.

-Documentation Requirements for Church Construction Loans
+What Are the Documentation Requirements for Church Construction Loans?

 Church construction loan applications require comprehensive documentation across several categories: